vincekellner/MovieRecommender/README.md

 # MovieRecommender
-This is a playground to apply and try out various approaches for recommender systems based on the publicly available Movielens dataset (https://grouplens.org/datasets/movielens/)
+This is a playground to apply and try out various approaches for recommender systems based on the publicly available MovieLens dataset (https://grouplens.org/datasets/movielens/)

 Some of the approaches are inspired by the talk of Daniel Pyrathon at PyCon2018: "A practical guide to SVD"

 https://github.com/PirosB3/PyConUS2018

+A sample (first 100K rows) of the MovieLens dataset "MovieLens 25M Dataset" is provided.

 ## Possible techniques to try out: